RYOGONAGANO/freemarket_sample_2d/README.md

 |password|string|null: false|

 ### Assocation
-belongs_to :user_detail
+has_one :user_detail
-belongs_to :evaluate
+has_one :evaluate
 has_many :evaluate_comments
 has_many :seles
 has_many :products
 has_many :buyed_products, foreign_key: "buyer_id", class_name: "Product"
 has_many :saling_products, -> { where("buyer_id is NULL") }, foreign_key: "exhibitor_id", class_name: "Product"
 has_many :sold_products, -> { where("buyer_id is not NULL") }, foreign_key: "exhibitor_id", class_name: "Product"
-has_many :nices
+has_many :likes
-has_many :niced_products, through: :nices, source: :product
+has_many :liked_products, through: :likes, source: :product

 ## user_detailsテーブル